9 Ways to Use This Free Printable for Playful Letter Recognition Activities

 Playful Letter Recognition Activities with Free Printable

-Are you looking for some fun letter activities to help your kids learn to recognize letters of the alphabet?
-I created these free printable signs and want to show you a bunch of ways to use them.
+Are you looking for some fun letter activities for teaching letter recognition?
+I created these free printable signs and want to show you a bunch of hands-on activities to use them.

 make letter signs for letter recognition activities